josecastillofl/phase_4_project/README.md

 ![Product Sentiment](./images/product_sentiment.png)

 We then sought to identify specific words that may be related to positive or negative sentiment tweets.
 We discovered that ‘SXSW’ was the most common word found in positive tweets.
 Upon a deeper dive into the tweets themselves, we were able to confirm that Apple had launched a new iPad at the SXSW event in Austin, which generated a lot of positive buzz on Twitter.
+As for negative sentiment, we discovered that ‘battery’ was the most common word found in negative tweets about the iPhone.
+As you can see in the plot below, ‘blackberry’ was also a common word found in negative tweets.
+A deeper dive into the tweets themselves told us that users were complaining about the iPhone battery and reminiscing about stronger battery life found in the Blackberry.

 ![Positive Words](./images/positive_words.png)
 ![Negative Words](./images/negative_words.png)